Thursday, February 18th | 8:30-9:00 am -OR- 7:00-7:30 pm

 Administrative / Office Volunteer

-Assist in the many administrative tasks needed to keep our office running smoothly, including special projects, mailings, data entry, collating and copying.
-Make calls, light administrative duties.
+Assist in the many administrative tasks needed to keep our office running smoothly remotely, including special projects, mailings, data entry, web research, making calls and more.

 Time commitment: varies